cscribn/es-theme-lumin8/README.md

 ### Change Font

 Copy your font to /etc/emulationstation/themes/carbon8/art folder.
 For the gamelist text, rename the original font "Cabin-Bold.ttf" to "Cabin-Bold.ttf.bak" and then rename your font to "Cabin-Bold.ttf".
-For the system text, rename the original font "SNES.ttf" to "SNES.ttf.bak" and then rename your font to "SNES.ttf".
+For the system text, rename the original font "Cabin-BoldItalic.ttf" to "Cabin-BoldItalic.ttf.bak" and then rename your font to "Cabin-BoldItalic.ttf".

 ### Change Color